What we know (and don't know) about the coronavirus outbreak

 .<a href="https://twitter.com/WHO?ref_src=twsrc%5Etfw">@WHO</a> doesn’t recommend limiting trade & movement.<br>Travel restrictions can cause more harm than good by hindering info-sharing & medical supply chains & harming economies.
 We urge countries & companies to make evidence-based, consistent decisions. <a href="https://t.co/ksxOV6sbDN">https://t.co/ksxOV6sbDN</a>—@DrTedros

-- Dr. Allison McGeer, infectious disease specialist, Mount Sinai Hospital in Toronto
+- Dr. Allison McGeer, infectious disease consultant, Mount Sinai Hospital in Toronto, who worked on the SARS epidemic in 2003.

 With files from The Associated Press and Reuters